jondeuce/mwiexamples/README.md

 * Example MWI data, brain masks, and a corresponding `examples.sh` script illustrating how to process the example data
 * The `decaes.jl` convenience script for installing DECAES and calling the DECAES CLI
 * The `decaes.m` MATLAB function for installing DECAES and calling DECAES from MATLAB
+* The `decaes.py` Python module for calling the DECAES Julia API from Python

 There are two ways to clone this repository: